supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     | project Location, City, City2
     ```

 1. The following statement demonstrates the **mv-expand** operator, which turns dynamic arrays into rows (multi-value expansion).

     ```KQL
     SigninLogs | mv-expand Location = todynamic(LocationDetails)
     ```

-1. The following statement demonstrates the **mv-apply** operator, which applies a subquery to each record and returns the union of the results of all subqueries.
+1. **[Read-Only]** The following statement demonstrates the **mv-apply** operator, which applies a subquery to each record and returns the union of the results of all subqueries.

     ```KQL
     SigninLogs